-The doctoral program in Cognitive Science was launched in 2003 with the aim of training the next generation of world-class cognitive scientists, and making seminal contributions to the field.
+The doctoral program in Cognitive Science was launched in 2003 with the aim of making seminal contributions to the field by training the next generation of world-class cognitive scientists.
 In keeping with the interdisciplinary nature of cognitive science, this program trains students to integrate theories, methods, and tools from a variety of fields.

 Because there are no traditional qualifiers, students become engaged in research from the beginning of their first semester in the program.
 Students work closely with individual faculty as well as teams of faculty, postdocs, and graduate students whose research interests include computational cognitive modeling, artificial intelligence, extreme expertise, human and machine reasoning, computational linguistics, perception and action, theoretical neuroscience, cognitive robotics, cognitive engineering, and advanced synthetic characters.
 There is a strong emphasis on building models of natural and artificial cognitive systems using formal, quantitative, and mathematical tools.
 The department has excellent research facilities, such as eye tracking equipment, an array of robotics equipment, and a large-scale immersive virtual environment lab.

 Our graduate students are innovative, interdisciplinary and making impactful contributions to the field of cognitive science.
 Take a look at our current graduate student profiles to read about the variety of research interests our students pursue.